 About Tibbs House

 Tibbs House is named after the School’s fourth Headmaster J. W. Tibbs, who was Headmaster from 1893 to 1922.
 A statue of Mr Tibbs can be found in the main foyer of Tibbs House.

-The old main house was built by Frederick Wilson, a newspaper publisher, in 1904 and was originally known as Kowhatu (stone) because of the stone walls that surrounded the property, and are still in place today.
+The main house was built by newspaper publisher Frederick Wilson in 1904 and was originally known as Kowhatu (stone) because of the stone walls that surrounded the property, and are still in place today.

 The original building had 14 rooms, covered some 650m2 and was situated on 0.6 hectares.
 In the 1950s, the house was sold by the Wilson family and it became the hostel for Epsom Girls’ Grammar School as they waited for their own hostel to be built.

 Successive Auckland Grammar School Headmasters had attempted to establish a hostel to provide opportunity for boys outside of the Auckland province – which in those days extended from Cape Reinga to Lake Taupo – to attend Auckland Grammar School.
 The idea of a hostel was first mooted in 1882 and then later in 1916 when tenders for the hostel’s construction were sought but then shelved.

 Sir Henry Cooper, who was Headmaster from 1954 to 1972, believed that the lack of a hostel was a serious limitation on the ability of the School to meet the needs of potential pupils from country schools.

-Due to the hard work and extensive lobbying of Sir Henry Cooper, Mr Max Grierson (who would later become president of the Old Boys’ Association) and the School Board, Tibbs House was opened in February 1962.
-46 students boarded in that first year and since then, many boys have had access to the fine quality of education provided by Auckland Grammar School.
+Due to the hard work and extensive lobbying of Sir Henry Cooper, Max Grierson (who would later become president of the Old Boys’ Association) and the School Board, Tibbs House was opened in February 1962.
+46 students boarded that first year and since then, many boys have had access to the fine quality of education provided by Auckland Grammar School.